Individual Health Insurance in Canada: Coverage, Costs & How It Works

 • Customer service and claims process: Insurers known for their excellent customer service and smooth claims process may charge slightly higher premiums for the added value they provide.

-How to choose an individual health insurance plan
+How to choose the best individual health insurance plan

 To choose the best individual health insurance plan for your needs, take the following steps: